Russia's Olympic ban strengthens Putin's re-election hand

 Putin’s popularity, supported by state television, is already high.
 Opinion polls regularly give him an approval rating of around 80 percent.

-But casting the IOC ban as a dastardly Western plot to hurt Russia, something he did when Russian athletes were banned from last year’s Summer Olympics in Rio over doping, could help him mobilize the electorate.
+But casting the IOC ban as a Western plot to hurt Russia, something he did when Russian athletes were banned from last year’s Summer Olympics in Rio over doping, could help him mobilize the electorate.

 Public anger over the IOC move could help Putin overcome signs of voter apathy and ensure a high turnout which, in the tightly controlled limits of the Russian political system, is seen as conferring legitimacy.